Operator $\ell_p\to\ell_q$ norms of Gaussian matrices

-where in the last inequality we used the AM-GM inequality and the estimate $\|X_{11}\|_{2(p*\vee q)} \lesssim_{p,q,\alpha} \|X_{11}\|_{p*\wedge q}$, which follows from the assumption~\eqref{eq:weak-mom-reg} by H{\"o}lder's inequality.
+where in the last inequality we used the AM-GM inequality.
 One can repeat the argument from the proof of the lower bound in \cite[Proposition~21]{LSiidmatr} to show that under the above assumptions so in fact

 We refer to \cite{LSiidmatr} for more precise two-sided bounds (with constants not depending on $p$ and $q$) under the stronger assumption that the entries $X_{ij}$ are iid centered $\alpha$-regular random variables. \end{rmk}